Cost of Living Comparison Between Banff and Calgary Cost of Living Comparison Between Banff and Calgary

 Banff vs Calgary: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Banff and Calgary?
+What is the total cost difference between living in Banff and in Calgary?

 Which city has better-paying jobs?

-On paper, Calgary earns 12% less.
+On paper, salaries run 8% lower in Calgary.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Banff and Calgary?
+How do apartment prices compare in Banff and in Calgary?

 What is the difference in childcare costs between Banff and Calgary?